squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  . /!\ some systems require that '''lo''' is the interface TPROXY uses.
  . /!\ some systems require that an '''ethN''' is the interface TPROXY uses.
  . /!\ some systems require that each receiving interface have its own unique table.
  . /!\ Some OS block multiple interfaces being linked to the table.
 You will see a rejected route when a second {{{ip -f inet route}}} is added to the table.
-To erase the custom route entry repeat the rule with '''del''' instead of '''add''.
+To erase the custom route entry repeat the rule with '''del''' instead of '''add'''.

 On each boot startup set:
 {{{